CodeName-Detective/CodeName-Detective/README.md

 ## Hi there 👋

-You can call me Shri and I am a Research assistant at the University at Buffalo working in the fields of Conversational AI and Instance Segmentation.
-I also have experience in Cloud Platforms and Robotic Process Automation.
+You can call me Shri and I am a PhD candidate at the University at Buffalo working in the fields of Autonomous Vehicles and Reinforcement Learning.
+Expert in Autonomous Vehicles, Machine Learning (NLP, Computer Vision, RL), and Parallel & Distributed Programming (OpenMP, MPI, CUDA).

 - 🔭 I’m currently working on  Instance Segmentation of Plastic Materials and Conversational AI
 - 🌱 I’m currently learning CUDA Programming.